tachella/tachella.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>ENS de Lyon</p>
+    <p>Allée de l'Italie 46</p>
+    <p>Lyon, France</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+CNRS researcher at the École Normale Supérieure de Lyon (Lyon, France).
+From December 2021, I am a CNRS researcher, working at the Sysiphe laboratory, École Normale Supérieure de Lyon, Lyon, France.
+My research lies in the intersection of inverse problems and machine learning (and deep learning in particular).
+I am particularly interested unsupervised training strategies for solving imaging inverse problems.

+Before, I was a research associate in Prof. Mike Davies group at the University of Edinburgh (Edinburgh, UK) from 2020 to 2021.
+My research focused on unsupervised learning methods for solving inverse problems via deep neural networks, understanding the implicit bias of convolutional networks and sketching methods for single-photon lidar.

+I was a PhD student at Heriot-Watt University (Edinburgh, UK) and TéSA lab (Toulouse, France) under the supervision of Dr. Yoann Altmann, Prof. Jean-Yves Tourneret and Prof. Steve McLaughlin.
+My PhD thesis focused on Bayesian methods for inverse problems, with a particular interest in low-photon imaging applications.

 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.